-If you want to use your own camera, feel free to contact me if you are unsure whether your camera meets the following specifications (include the manufacturer and model).
+The nature of your project will determine whether you need a digital or a film camera for this course.
+If you want to use your own digital camera, feel free to contact me if you are unsure whether your camera meets the following specifications (include the manufacturer and model).

-Your digital camera must have:
+Your digital camera should have: